inertia186/cobblebot/README.md

 server itself.

 The bootstrap task immediately enqueues the watchdog unless one is already queued or running.
-It exits with an error if Redis is unavailable; the scheduler continues to provide the existing five-minute safety net.
+It exits with an error if Redis is unavailable.
+Every five minutes the scheduler enqueues a lightweight dispatcher, which invokes that same bootstrap path instead of directly enqueuing another watchdog.
 Rails itself no longer contacts Redis while booting, so web, console, route, migration, and asset commands can initialize without Redis.
 Redis is required for the scheduler, bootstrap task, and workers.
 Development, beta, and production use Redis database 1 by default; tests use database 3.
 Set `COBBLEBOT_REDIS_URL` to override the connection URL and `COBBLEBOT_RESQUE_NAMESPACE` to isolate CobbleBot's Resque keys from other applications using the same Redis database.

+Watchdog, log-monitor, and IRC standby reconciliation is one atomic Redis Lua operation.
+Concurrent bootstrap or maintenance calls therefore cannot both observe an empty managed queue and enqueue duplicate canonical jobs.
+Duplicate managed payloads are replaced in place while unrelated payloads and their order are preserved.
+Resque workers also pop a job and publish their working payload in one Lua operation, so reconciliation cannot run between those lifecycle changes and mistake an active watchdog for an absent one.
+These operations do not use lease keys, TTLs, or cleanup locks.

 The supported worker client stack is redis-rb 6.0 using RESP3, Resque 3.0, Resque Scheduler 5.0, and Redis Namespace 1.11.
 Upgrading these gems does not